ariellegreenspan/bikesharing/README.md

 [!Checkout_Times_for_Users](Resources/Checkout_Times_for_Users.png)

   Trip duration for the bulk of users, over 140,000, lasted about 10 minutes.
 The number of bikes being riden decreased after 10 minutes of usage, lowering steadily down to ~40,000 users at 20 minutes.
-Trip duration dropped to 20,000 bikes at 30 minutes andthe curve had completely flattenedat the ned of the hour, indicating almost no users were using the bikes for a complete hour.
+Trip duration dropped to 20,000 bikes at 30 minutes andthe curve had completely flattened at the end of the hour, indicating almost no users were using the bikes for a complete hour.

 - Checkout Times by Gender: